Denny-Lin/ai-agent-ecommerce-backend/README.md

 # AI Agent E-commerce Backend

 An AI agent powered e-commerce backend built with FastAPI.
 This project demonstrates how an AI agent can interact with backend APIs using tool calling to perform e-commerce related tasks.

+The system uses a **local LLM (Ollama)** to decide which tools to call.

 ---

 ## Features

 - AI Agent with tool calling
+- Local LLM using Ollama
 - FastAPI backend service
 - Order management API
 - Product query API